2011 Irish general election: Troika arrival and government collapse

 Brian Cowen's government had sought to avoid the need for an international bailout, passing deep cuts to public spending and attempting to broaden the tax base.
 The coalition had withstood two no-confidence motions, the resignation of Willie O'Dea from the cabinet over a legal controversy, finance minister Brian Lenihan's pancreatic cancer diagnosis, and a September 2010 interview with RTÉ in which Cowen was alleged to have been hungover.
 John Downing, deputy government press secretary at the time, wrote in 2013 that Fine Gael politicians had told him it suited their party for Cowen to stay in office as long as possible, so he would be responsible for unpopular economic measures.

-The coalition's numerical situation in the Dáil had gradually deteriorated from the margin of 12 with which Cowen had been elected Taoiseach.
-By November 2010, the government had a majority of three.
-Three Dáil seats – in Donegal South-West, Dublin South and Waterford – had been vacant for more than six months.
-In May 2010, the government blocked an attempt by Sinn Féin to hold a by-election in Donegal South-West because a likely defeat was seen as a threat to its stability.
-Sinn Féin senator Pearse Doherty took the government to the High Court to force the election to be held.
-In early November, he won his case.
-The by-election took place on 25 November and Doherty won the seat, with the Fianna Fáil candidate in third.
+The coalition's numerical position in the Dáil had gradually deteriorated from the margin of twelve by which Cowen had been elected Taoiseach.
+By November 2010, the government had a majority of three, while three Dáil seats had been vacant for more than six months.
+The previous May, the government had blocked an attempt by Sinn Féin to hold a by-election in Donegal South-West because a likely defeat was seen as a threat to its stability.
+Sinn Féin senator Pearse Doherty took a successful High Court action against the decision.
+The vote took place on 25 November and Doherty won the seat, with the Fianna Fáil candidate in third.

 Although a general election was not required until July 2012, events in November 2010 forced an early dissolution.
-The same week as the by-election in Donegal, after days of denials and secrecy, it emerged that the government was negotiating an €85 billion bailout with the Eurogroup, the European Central Bank and the International Monetary Fund.
+The same week as the by-election in Donegal, after days of denials and secrecy, it emerged that the government was negotiating an €85 billion bailout with the Eurogroup, the European Central Bank, and the International Monetary Fund.
 In effect, the so-called Troika was now controlling Irish economic policy.
-The Irish Times was scathing in its criticism of Fianna Fáil, writing in an editorial: "The Republican Party's ideals are in tatters now."
-Immediately after the bailout was confirmed, the Green Party effectively withdrew from government, depriving Cowen of his working majority and calling for a general election to be held in January 2011.
-The party said it would support Fianna Fáil in getting vital business done, including the 2011 budget, which was a prerequisite for the bailout.
-Cowen accepted this proposal but did not set a date for the election.
+The Irish Times said of Fianna Fáil in an editorial: "The Republican Party's ideals are in tatters now."
+The Green Party called for a general election to be held in January 2011, but said it would facilitate vital pre-dissolution measures, including the 2011 budget.
+Cowen accepted this proposal but did not set an election date.